 To share industry insights and news

 Adding retargeting pixels to carefully chosen articles from thought leaders in your industry can make for a great retargeting audience.
-For example, if say you are an eco-friendly cosmetics company who shares articles about the latest news on eco-friendly packaging, you could find some extremely relevant prospects to present ads to.
+For example, if say you are an eco-friendly cosmetics company that shares articles about the latest news on eco-friendly packaging, you could find some extremely relevant prospects to present ads to.
 The more niche and targeted your content is, the more your retargeting links will lead to conversions.

 To share helpful content